isomerpages/nlb-biblioasia/_oct-to-dec-2022/My Grandfather Was a Rōmusha.md

   the Death Railway.
 image: /images/Vol 18 Issue 3/Romusha/3_Bapak_50s copy.jpg
 ---

-#### During World War II, forced civilian labourers known as Rōmushas were used by the Imperial Japanese Army for hard labour.
+#### During World War II, forced civilian labourers known as *rōmusha* were used by the Imperial Japanese Army for hard labour.
 They helped to build the Death Railway.
 By Shirlene Noordin

 ![](/images/Vol%2018%20Issue%203/Romusha/1_cover_thaimap.jpg)